kevinheavey/solana-bankrun/docs/tutorial/README.md

 ## Supported platforms

-`bankrun` is supported in Linux x64 and MacOS targets, because this is what `solana-program-test` runs on.
+`bankrun` is supported on Linux x64 and MacOS targets, because this is what `solana-program-test` runs on.
 If you find a platform that is not supported but which can run `solana-program-test`, please open an issue.